evantann/homelab/README.md

 20. Under 'Target group name', provide a name (ex.
 AppTierTargetGroup)
 21. Under 'Protocol:Port', select 'HTTP' and enter '5000' as the port
 22. Under 'VPC', select the VPC
-23. Under 'Health checks', set the path to an endpoing in the code
+23. Under 'Health checks', set the path to an endpoint in the code
 24. Click 'Next' and 'Create target group'

 _Create Internal Load Balancer_